 The best way of understanding inspiration that takes into consideration these factors is a dynamic theory of inspiration that tries evenly to balance human and divine involvement in Scripture.
 For me, the method or mode of inspiration is not nearly as crucial as the fact or process of inspiration.
 And I see the locus of inspiration neither in the physical text itself nor in single writers, but in the message of Scripture, what it tells us about God, about ourselves, and about how we relate to God.
 These three factors lie at the heart of the nature of Scripture, its purpose, and its overarching content.
 It is not just inspiration of God in the message as a collection of facts, but inspiration operative in the message as a witness to the transforming and enabling power of God’s grace in the lives of people!

 Now, without delving too deeply into various possible modes of inspiration within a dynamic understanding, let me explain how I think the process works in the production of Scripture.
-As mentioned above, it all begins with God revealing himself, either to the entire community in historical events such as the exodus or the incarnation.
+As mentioned above, it all begins with God revealing himself, either to the entire community in historical events such as the exodus or the incarnation, or to individuals in specific contexts who then report that encounter to the community.
 Those communal events may be much more specific such as the return from exile, the death of Jesus, or the resurrection.
 The revelation may also be to individuals within that community in specific ways, such as Abraham at Mount Moriah, Moses at the burning bush, or Paul on the road to Damascus.

 Here is where inspiration comes into play.
 Not only does God reveal Himself, he helps the people understand that revelation through inspiration.
 Inspiration begins at the point of God enabling people, inspirit-ing them, to understand the meaning and significance of His revelatory actions for human living.
 However, exactly how people respond to that revelation, how they talk about, tell it, theologize about it, pass it on in tradition, incorporate it into ethical and doctrinal systems, etc., are all influenced by human factors.
 The culture in which they live, the language they speak, the pool of literary, cultural, and religious metaphors that are commonly understood, the religious system with which they are familiar, the societal context of which they are a part, and the historical milieu in which they live, all become factors in how response to God's revelation of himself is processed and expressed.